RayBB/openlibrary-docs/Cron-Jobs.md

 OPTIONAL: To monitor progress in a second terminal tab:
 ```
 ssh -A ol-home0
+ps -ef  # To see if your job is running with yesterday's date
 docker logs -f --tail=500 openlibrary_cron-jobs_1 2>&1 || grep dump
 ```